pourplusquoi/resume/README.md

 # Resume

-Computer science graduate student at Rice University, former Performance and Capacity Engineer Intern at Facebook, incoming Software Engineer at Google.
+Software Engineer at Google, graduated from Rice University, former Performance and Capacity Engineer Intern at Facebook.